I WRITE STUFF

 • River mussel smuggling (also a thing)

-• Cursed champagne reviewers
+• Cursed champagne critics

 “High farce” — The Lancashire Evening Post